Books Set in Asia: Southern Countries

 In 2020, Daisy sets out on the trip of a lifetime to track her great-great-aunt Violet’s journals, which chronicle the plant-hunting that took her to the shadows of Mount Everest.
 When fate and a pandemic leave Daisy stranded, she must rely on the kindness of strangers and the same determination and resilience that Violet needed during her experience.

 Don’t miss the beautiful 15-minute video about the research trip that Fiona Valpy took to Nepal as her research for this novel!
-She is also donating some of the book’s proceeds to The Little Sherpa Foundation, which helps fund projects in Phortse village and the wider Khumbu area.
+She is also donating some of the proceeds of the book to The Little Sherpa Foundation, which helps fund projects in Phortse village and the wider Khumbu area.

 Museum of Failures book cover